End qualified immunity in Maine

 • Ends monetary caps on all public liability amounts

-No. Existing law caps public liability amounts.
-Chapter 741 of Title 14 in Maine's Statutes state, "Limit established.
-In any claim or cause of action permitted by this chapter, the award of damages, including costs, against either a governmental entity or its employees, or both, may not exceed $400,000 for any and all claims arising out of a single occurrence."
+No, the bill does not meet the standard.
+Chapter 741 of Title 14 in Maine's Statutes state, "**Limit established.
+In any claim or cause of action permitted by this chapter, the award of damages, including costs, against either a governmental entity or its employees, or both, may not exceed $400,000 for any and all claims arising out of a single occurrence.**"

 start